fnl-Africa/qtum-scala-lib/README.md

 ### Building and verifying transactions

-The Transaction class can be used to create, serialize, deserialize, sign and validate bitcoin transactions.
+The Transaction class can be used to create, serialize, deserialize, sign and validate qtum transactions.

 #### P2PKH transactions

-A P2PKH transactions sends bitcoins to a public key hash, using a standard P2PKH script:
+A P2PKH transactions sends qtums to a public key hash, using a standard P2PKH script:
 ``` scala
 val pkh = pubKey.hash160
 val pubKeyScript = OP_DUP :: OP_HASH160 :: OP_PUSHDATA(pkh) :: OP_EQUALVERIFY :: OP_CHECKSIG :: Nil